Nidhogg-Mzy/RCFDA/README.md

 ## Dataset

-The exams-qa datset an be found [here](https://github.com/mhardalov/exams-qa).
+The exams-qa dataset can be found [here](https://github.com/mhardalov/exams-qa).
+The arXiv-10 dataset can be found [here](https://paperswithcode.com/dataset/arxiv-10).